-6.2 The Ciné-Kodak Special II
+7.2 The Ciné-Kodak Special II

-This problem was overcome in the Ciné-Kodak Special II, which superseded the Ciné-Kodak Special in August, 1948.
-We see a typical one in figure 10.
+The problem of possible interference between the two lenses was overcome in the Ciné-Kodak Special II, which superseded the Ciné-Kodak Special in August, 1948.
+We see a typical one in Figure 15.

-It differed from the earlier model primarily in that the turret was now "roof shaped", with the axes of the two lenses diverging, keeping them out of each other's way (physically and optically).
-(The front face of the camera, against which the turret sat, was angled so that the active lens axis was "straight ahead".)
-The principle can be seen in figure 11, adapted from a sketch in the patent.
+It differs from the earlier model primarily in that the turret is now "roof shaped", with the axes of the two lenses diverging, keeping them out of each other's way (physically and optically).
+The front face of the camera, against which the turret sat, is angled so that the active lens axis is "straight ahead".
+The principle can be seen in Figure 16, adapted from a sketch in the patent.

-Figure 11.
-Ciné-Kodak Special II - Turret geometry
+Figure 16.
+Ciné-Kodak Special II-Turret geometry

-The camera has a two-position lens turret.
 The lenses are interchangeable, using a different mount from that used on the Ciné-Kodak Special, this one known as the Type S mount.

-This mount was designed by Kodak to be a "universal" mount for all their ciné lenses.
-And it indeed took that role, adapters being made for almost all interchangeable-lens Ciné-Kodak cameras so that they could utilize any of the substantial stable of ciné lenses made with the Type S mount.
-But oddly, the Ciné-Kodak Special was the only Kodak camera to directly use this mount.
+That mount was designed by Kodak to be a "universal" mount for all their ciné lenses.
+And it indeed took that role, albeit indirectly, adapters being made for almost all interchangeable-lens Ciné-Kodak cameras so that they could utilize any of the substantial stable of ciné lenses made with the Type S mount.
+But oddly, the Ciné-Kodak Special II was the only Kodak camera ever to natively use this mount.